soodrajesh/soodrajesh/README.md

 # Rajesh Sood

-Cloud and DevOps engineer based in Dublin.
+Cloud and DevOps Engineer based in Dublin, Ireland.
 I've spent most of my career building and running infrastructure on AWS, with Azure, GCP, and OCI along the way — Kubernetes, Terraform, CI/CD, and more recently the platform engineering work that comes with teams adopting Bedrock and SageMaker for GenAI/ML workloads.